Lady Olive Baillie

 👁️ Common Sightings

-- Elegant female figure in 1930s attire
+- Elegant female figure in 1930s evening wear

-- Faint scent of perfume
+- Faint scent of expensive French perfume

 - Warm or comforting presence